A community that ensures a rich education in and through the arts for every K-12 student.

-The Regional Arts & Culture Council (RACC) works to achieve this vision through two equity-based arts education efforts:
+The region benefits from a strong creative economy and STEAM education strategies.
+The Regional Arts & Culture Council works to achieve our vision through several equity-based arts education efforts:

+RACC continues its partnership with the Right Brain Initiative, now led by our partners at Young Audiences of Oregon and SW Washington.
 The Right Brain Initiative is a public-private partnership that exists to transform learning through creativity in all K-8 classrooms in the region.
-Founded in 2008, Right Brain was designed by the community in response to current needs of our students and schools.
+Founded in 2008, Right Brain was designed by the community in response to the needs of our students and schools.
 It focuses on training classroom teachers to integrate the arts with other subjects (“arts integration”) through intensive workshops, residencies with professional teaching artists, and on-site coaching.
-With arts integration, schools learn to independently make creativity the foundation for all learning in the classroom.
-Right Brain has grown to serve nearly 30,000 students and their teachers in 70 schools across eight school districts (see map below) in three counties in the Portland region in the 2018-19 school year.
-Read more about Right Brain here.
+With increased arts integration, schools learn to independently make creativity the foundation for all learning in the classroom.
+Right Brain has grown to serve nearly 30,000 students and their teachers in 70 schools across eight school districts in three counties in the Portland region.
+The map below shows the reach of the Right Brain Initiative in the 2018-19 school year.
+Read more about The Right Brain Initiative here.

 WHO WE SERVE

 Check out the map below to see which schools are currently being served by RACC Arts Education.

 schools served by The Right Brain Initiative (Right Brain)

 schools served by Arts Education & Access Fund (AEAF or Art Tax)

 A note from Chanda Evans the new Arts Education and Access Fund Specialist (AEAF) at RACC.
 What is the role of the Arts Education and Access Fund Specialist at RACC?
 A large part of my role at RACC is to support and advocate for our arts education teachers.
 RACC teachers are in six school districts […]